jvengit/travel_agency/README.md

 Before running the project, change VOLUME location for oracle23db service in docker-compose.yaml file to the one set up previously.

-Change working directory to the project (travel_agency) and run the command:
+Change working directory to the project (travel_service) and run the command:

 ```
 docker compose up